paxcodes/grocery_api/README.md

 5) Install the project: `pip install -e .`
    * 💡 This will install the grocery_api package locally.
 This is necessary to do for `pytest` to work.
+   * ✅ It should output something like, `Successfully installed grocery-api-1.0`

 6) Run tests in the terminal by typing, `pytest`
    # TODO-Pre-Workshop: Update output to include testing CRUD helper functions.